Specialties

 Yoga

 Amy was first exposed to yoga at a very early age, but it was when she was a student in India that it really became an integral part of her daily life.
 What has drawn her so deeply into yoga is the depth of the practice as a lifestyle, not merely an exercise.
 She has been teaching since 2008, and her students often comment on her ability to weave together optimal biomechanics and yoga philosophy in a way that feels accessible.
-Most recently in 2019 she trained with Leslie Howard and became certified in Pelvic Floor Yoga.
+In 2019 she trained with Leslie Howard and became certified in Pelvic Floor Yoga.
 She currently leads retreats, workshops, teaches

 group classes, and works privately with individuals.